The 5 Best Running Shorts With Phone Pockets, According to Runners

 Phones may be getting smarter, but they’re not getting any smaller.
 A running belt can fit your phone snugly, but some runners find them cumbersome, redundant, or uncomfortable.
-We may earn commission from links on this page, but we only recommend products we back are another good option—they hold keys, cards, and maybe some gels—but their slash pockets at the hip will have your phone bouncing with every stride.
+Smooth waistband stays in place are another good option—they hold keys, cards, and maybe some gels—but their slash pockets at the hip will have your phone bouncing with every stride.
 What you need is a pair of running shorts with phone pockets designed to keep your device snug against your body.

 Whether you want your phone on hand for music, fitness tracking, or in case of emergencies, these running shorts with phone pockets keep your beloved device accessible, safe from drops, and out of your way so you can focus on your pace.